Introduction: The Guide to K’nex Ammunition

 Blue caps can also be used as projectiles but they are worse than grey connectors.
 The guns that fire them tend to be either replicas of real firearms, or pocket pistols.
 One advantage caps and other small projectiles have is if they start to flip end over end, they aren’t gonna spin out like longer projectiles would.
 These can hit around 30 feet.

-Step 3: Special Ammunition, the Good Kind
+Step 3: Special Ammunition, AKA "The Good Kind"

 Special ammunition is ammunition that either requires more than one K’nex piece or materials that aren’t K’nex.
 Special ammunition (if built and used correctly) will almost always outperform basic ammo.

 Oodammo is a type of ammunition invented by Oodalumps consisting of a red connector and a white rod.
 It is the most accurate “pure” K’nex ammunition.
 It can be used in all manners of guns including but not limited to; turret guns without too many bands, scaled down NAR’s, magazine fed pistols, and sometimes slingshots.
 Oodammo is very small which makes it ideal for carry a large amount and this also means that magazine fed oodammo guns needn’t use too much space for the magazine.
 I prefer using oodammo in my sidearm or even my main sometimes.
 My favourite oodammo gun is TheDunkis’s Oodassault 3.10.
 Oodammo can shoot about 100 feet from a TR8.
 The only thing I don’t like about it that with a turret gun with over 5 newish #64’s oodammo breaks upon firing so you can’t really get the full power of the TR8 and still use oodammo.
 One solution is some tape but that causes drag.
 I almost always use an oodammo sidearm.
-Oodammo is second best to finammo.
+Oodammo is second best to finammo (and its slingshot variants).

 Slingshot ammo is ammunition used in slingshots such as the SRV1, SRV2, and SRV3.
 It is considered to be the most powerful K’nex gun ammunition provided you have fins.
-I’ve never made an SR series gun due to laziness and only having two hinges.
+I’ve never made an SR series gun due to laziness and only having a few hinges.
 Based on what I’ve read and heard, it can go over 500 feet!
 Pretty good!
 It is not good to use indoors but it’s fine for outdoors for sniping.
 Rate of fire of all the guns that use it is really low but the range is great.

 Cannon ammo is the ammunition along with modified grenade versions that is used in K’nex cannons.
 I don’t really like this type much because the back red connector tends to break off if left loaded too long.
 This can be solved with glue, heat shrink, or tape.
-Another meathod of solving this problem is to leave the bands hooked on the part of the gun they go on while you’re getting the projectile in but only put them on the projectile when you want to shoot.
+Another method of solving this problem is to leave the bands hooked on the part of the gun they go on while you’re getting the projectile in but only put them on the projectile when you want to shoot.
 Depending on the gun, cannon ammo can go around 60 to 120 feet.
 It’s good for destroying box forts and such.
 I use a small cannon as a grenade launcher/box for destroyer.
 Cannon ammo is ok for the uses previously listed but a cannonier will be outgunned by people with TR’s and such.
 If you insist on this play style, it’s best to carry the cannon on a sling in the half-loaded mode described early while using a TR or an Oodassault for close combat.
 Never use a cannon for CQC, you’ll be outgunned and they hurt a whole bunch.
 I recently used the handheld heavy cannon to demolish some box forts being used by kids on my street.
 They used nerf guns, I used K’nex.
 I just got sick of darts hitting my window, lol.

 Fin ammo is the best ammunition for TR’s and NAR’s.
 I can confirm that well-made fin ammo shoots about 300 feet with no wind from a TR8 with 7 #64’s provided it’s shot from a 45° or so angle.
 It is great for sniping and just general use in a war.
 Even poorly made fin ammo can hit respectable distances.
 Even on somewhat windy days it can go 150 feet.
 Red rods work best with fins while yellow rods can work ok too, I mostly use the yellow rod variant in small turret pistols.
 The only downsides are it takes a while to make and there is a very small margin for error if you want 300 foot ranges.
+Kyle_M wasn’t lying when he made those claims about his TR-8, any problems you encounter are caused by human error (almost always the fins).